 At Kenward Trust we help those affected by addiction, homelessness and crime.
 Since we opened our doors in 1968 we have helped over 10,000 people to transform their lives and create a new future away from their addictions.
 Our work spans from sessions in schools delivering early education and interventions, through to residential rehabilitation and providing support to those resettling back into the community.

 A team of experienced, dedicated and caring professionals, provide personalised interventions and one-to-one support, addressing alcohol and drug dependence and related issues.

 Our Therapeutic Garden's & Workshops offer an exciting range of activities for our residents, recovery graduates and volunteers to improve their social interaction, achieve greater personal development and acquire new skills and qualifications.

 Kenward Trust News & Articles

-Kenward Trust, a charity which supports those affected by addiction, homelessness and crime based in Kent, is delighted to announce the appointment of David Easter as a Patron for the charity.
+Kenward Trust, a charity based in Yalding which provides support to individuals affected by addiction, homelessness, and crime, is delighted to announce the appointment of their new Chair of Trustees, Chris Munday.

 Our Alpacas are Excited to Welcome You Back

 From April 12th Kenward Trust’s Alpaca Experiences will be back up and running via their commercial enterprise, Kenward Place following the most recent governmental guidelines.

 We are proud to announce that we have been supported by Nationwide Building Society for our Resettlement Project, providing a safe place to call home to those in recovery from their addictions in locations across Kent and East Sussex.